Sorennorge/MacAulayLab-RNAseq2/README.md

 ## Cross species analysis ##

-The cross species analysis was created with different count tables excluding mitochondrial RNA from the gtf file in step 1 & 2.
+The cross species analysis was created with different count tables only including protein coding genes from the gtf file in step 1 & 2.

 ### Create count tables with gene information ###